ilya-kozyr/android-ssl-pinning-bypass/README.md

 # android-ssl-pinning-bypass

-A bash script that prepares Android APK / AAB files for HTTPS traffic inspection.
+A bash script that prepares Android APK (or AAB) for HTTPS traffic inspection.

 ## Features
 The script allows to bypass SSL pinning on Android >= 7 via rebuilding the APK file (or making universal APK file from AAB) and making the user credential storage trusted.
 After processing the output APK file is ready for HTTPS traffic inspection.

-Works on macOS and Linux (not tested).
-Raise a [ticket](https://github.com/ilya-kozyr/android-ssl-pinning-bypass/issues/new/choose) if you need a Windows versions of the script.
+Works on macOS and Linux.
+Raise a [ticket](https://github.com/ilya-kozyr/android-ssl-pinning-bypass/issues/new/choose) if you need a Windows version of the script.

 ## How the script works?